Cycle Time

 PR Modal

-• Status of the PR.
+• Status: The current status of the PR.

-• Time to first comment.
+• Time to First Comment: The time elapsed until the first comment.

-• The Cycle Time of the PR.
+• Cycle Time: The Cycle Time specific to this PR.

 • Risk: High/Medium/Low.